BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ### 4. Omar Offers an Open Badge [Web of Trust Credentials]

-> _Problem Solved:_ Jonathan wants to prove his expertise in blockchain tech writing, but there are no official credentials.
+* **Use Case:** Jonathan wants to prove his expertise in blockchain tech writing, but there are no official credentials.
+* **Independence Benefits:** Anyone can be an issuer and/or signer of credits in a Web of Trust, reducing the dependence on centralized authorities.
+* **Openness Benefits:** The open system underlying Gordian Envelope is what allows for the ease of issuance.

 Jonathan has been doing technical writing on blockchains for a few years and wants to extend that into a freelance career.
 Unfortunately, most of his extant writing has been internal documents, and so he can't point potential employers to them.

 Omar, an expert in blockchain technical writing, has GitHub repos that are filled with examples of his own excellent writing, and that's led him to offer Open Badges for other people whose writing he thinks is up to spec.
 Omar can create a badge for Jonathan by writing a credential and signing it with his GitHub private key.
 Validators can then assess the validity of that peer-to-peer credential by looking at the contents of Omar's own GitHub and determining whether he has sufficient expertise to provide that credential.